kedro-org/kedro/docs/source/tutorial/package_a_project.md

 > Separate source and build directories (y/n)? [n]:
 ```

-Select `y` to separate the built files from the source files, and enter any additional information that Sphinx requests such as the project name and the documentation language, which defaults to English.
+Select `y` to separate the build files from the source files, and enter any additional information that Sphinx requests such as the project name and the documentation language, which defaults to English.

 ### Build HTML documentation